 Advance permission is required for third parties filming on Lehigh property.
 All requests should be sent to Communications and Public Affairs.
 For more, see below.

-If video is the best medium for your purposes, review these tips to create the best project you can.
+If video is the best medium for your purposes, review these tips before creating your project.
 For more in-depth advice about video, equipment, editing software and studios, contact the Digital Media Studio.

 What you need

-- Microphone: Your sound quality will improve with the use of an external microphone like a shotgun mic.
-Lavalier microphones are excellent for interviews.
+- Microphone: Your sound quality will improve with the use of an external microphone such as a shotgun mic.
+Lavalier microphones are important for interviews.

 - Have the interviewee look at you when answering questions.
 Avoid having the interviewee look into the lens.
-Always compose your interview so the interviewee is looking where there’s the most space.
+Always compose your interview so the interviewee is facing the side of the shot that has the most empty space.

 - Do not angle the interviewee too far into a profile.